michielmerkx/learning-resources-app/README.md

 This is a small Vue app based on a tutorial.

-It demonstrates dymanic components in TheResources.vue:
+It demonstrates dynamic components in TheResources.vue:

 `<keep-alive>
     <component :is="selectedTab"></component>